Tayshet: History

 It was founded in 1897 as a supply point and station on the Trans-Siberian Railway and was granted town status in 1938.

 During the 1930s–1950s, Tayshet was the center of administration for gulag labor camps Ozerlag and Angarstroy.
 Construction of the first section of the Baikal–Amur Mainline started in 1937 and was managed from here.
 According to some survivor accounts, between Tayshet and Bratsk there is "a dead man under every sleeper."
 Along with Japanese prisoners from the Kwantung Army, German prisoners of war formed a large proportion of the forced labor contingent, generally under a 25-year sentence, such as Dietrich von Saucken.
 Surviving German POWs were repatriated in autumn of 1955, after West German Chancellor Konrad Adenauer's visit to Moscow.

 Administrative and municipal status

 Within the framework of administrative divisions, Tayshet serves as the administrative center of Tayshetsky District, to which it is directly subordinated.
 As a municipal division, the town of Tayshet is incorporated within Tayshetsky Municipal District as Tayshetskoye Urban Settlement.

+Geography

+The town is located 669 km northwest of Irkutsk, the administrative center of the oblast.